Kafka With Spring Cloud Streams Using Function-based Model

 Let’s jump to the configuration part, where we will see how to configure the Kafka topic name for the producer.

-Since we are using Kafka, the destination should be the Kafka topic name in this case numbers-topic.
-And also we have used the functional programming way for defining the producer, the binder name needs to be of a particular format.
+Since we are using Kafka, the destination should be the Kafka topic name, in this case, numbers-topic.
+And also, we have used the functional programming method for defining the producer, the binder name needs to be in a particular format.

 <functionName> + -out- + <index>

 Here the out refers to the producer.
-The index is an index of the binder and is typically set to 0.
+The index of the binder is typically set to 0.
 You can read more about the binder naming convention here

 With the above-said configuration — in our project, we have to bind the supplier function numberProducer using the below format,